sveltejs/svelte/documentation/blog/2023-06-29-svelte-dev-overhaul.md

 ## Search

 The lack of search functionality could make finding stuff a nuisance as <kbd>Ctrl+F</kbd> only returns results in order of occurrence and not order of importance.
-While <kbd>Ctrl+F</kbd> did have its benefits such as working without JS, now that the site has multiple pages, it's not an option anymore.
+While <kbd>Ctrl+F</kbd> did have its benefits such as not requiring JS, now that the site has multiple pages, it's not an option anymore.

 And for that, the new website comes with a search bar, which searches through the docs and the API surface.
 Hit <kbd>Ctrl+K</kbd> (or <kbd>CMD+F</kbd> for Mac users) and start searching — it even works without JavaScript!